 One of the most important factors in retirement planning is having a general sense of your life expectancy.
 There are a number of good online calculators available.
 Life expectancy helps you know when you can retire, how much you need to accumulate, and when to claim Social Security.

-These are some examples of some of the important things that people need to understand, think about, and act on that are not on the index card.
+These are examples of some of the important things that people need to understand, think about, and act on that are not on the index card.
 This is not a critique of Dr. Pollack’s card, but rather a view of the range of things that people need to include as part of financial planning.

 For most people, the question will be whether they are willing to take on the responsibility of handling these tasks or whether they should hire a financial planner or advisor.
 If you are so inclined, taking on these tasks yourself will be empowering and nobody will ever care as much about whether you reach your goals as you do.
 On the other hand, many people hate spending time on goal setting and financial planning.
 It is better to pay someone than not to plan.

 Dr. Pollack’s notecard has a series of rules that will be very helpful for most people.
-Even so, financial planning includes many decisions that require time and knowledge.
+Even so, financial planning includes many decisions that require more consideration and knowledge.
 Web-based financial tracking, planning and investing apps can help but people need to be engaged and proactive or have someone who can help in formulating financial plans and making key decisions.